mooyoul/poo.email/README.md

 > NOTE: Inbox of `example@poo.email` is read-only.
 >
-> Received mail will be deleted after 24 hours like any other inboxes, but you won't be able to delete mail in this inbox manually.
+> Received mail will be deleted after 24 hours like any other inboxes, but you won't be able to manually delete mail by clicking "Delete Mail" button.

 ## Key Features